 If Neutron is upgraded before Nova, there is no problem because the dns_name field is not required and behavior defaults to old behavior.

 If Nova is upgraded before Neutron then Nova will see errors from the Neutron API when it tries passing the dns_name field.
-Nova will recognize this error and retry the operation without the dns_name.
+Once again, Nova should recognize this error and retry the operation without the dns_name.

-In order for this to work end to end, we need coordinated change in Nova.
+In order for this to work end to end, the corresponding changes in Neutron merged during the Liberty cycle.